Skip to content

 Nutrition

-The Chinese Medicine perspective on diet is similar to the Mediterranean diet, with one major distinction: We encourage that most foods, especially in winter, be cooked and consumed warm.
-Eastern medicines do not believe that steaming, sauteeing or boiling food cooks out its nutrients, but instead that cooked foods are more easily digestible and compatible with our warm body temperatures.
+The Chinese Medicine diet is similar to the Mediterranean diet, with 1 major distinction: We encourage that most foods be cooked and consumed warm.
+Eastern medicines do not believe that steaming, sauteeing or boiling food cooks out its nutrients, but instead that cooked foods are more easily digestible and compatible with humans’ warm body temperatures.

 • Avoid plastic and microwaves.
-Get a HOT-LOGIC
+For work get a HOT-LOGIC

-• Cook with butter or Avocado Oil, top with Olive Oil once plated.
+• Cook with organic butter or Avocado Oil if on high heat, otherwise Olive Oil.
 Click HERE to ensure you’re purchasing brands that offer its true health benefits.

 • Lunch can be difficult for busy people with limited time.
-Best recommendations are leftovers from dinner, otherwise canned organic soups or canned wild fish.
+Best recommendations are leftovers from dinner, otherwise organic soups or canned fish.

 • INTERMITTENT FASTING can be beneficial, but to different extents for each individual.
 14 hour gaps are generally safe, but there are certain cases who do better with 12, others who do better with 16.
 In Eastern medicine we recommend skipping dinner instead of breakfast, as morning is when we are most sensitive to insulin to optimize digestion.